 Thus, the new EU regulation ensures that online retailers who have not considered all aspects of the labelling obligation will face severe restrictions.

-We have summarised further innovations that will affect online traders in 2021 in this article.
+We have summarized further innovations that will affect online traders in 2021 in this article.

 Appeal to the responsibility of online trade